Baharen Phir Bhi Aayengi: Plot

 Shortly afterwards, the Indo-China war takes place and Jeeten decides to travel to Tezpur to report about the Indian Army's bravery in holding off the Chinese forces there.
 Amita goes to find Jeeten only to see him and Sunita together in each other's arms.
 She becomes heartbroken but still wants her sister to be happy with Jeeten.
 Meanwhile, Jeeten finds a damaged bridge which broke within a year of its construction.
 He learns that the same people who financed the mine were behind this and gathers evidence to publish.
 The creditors are enraged and want Jeeten to be removed from the company.
 Mr. Verma, elder brother of Vikram, reveals to Jeeten that Amita owed lots of money to the same creditors and Jeeten, in order to save Amita, leaves his job.
 Amita becomes desperate to bring him back and when confronted by Mr. Verma, she reveals that she is in love with Jeeten.
 Sunita overhears this and is devastated.
-She leaves the house to marry Vikram in order to make her sister be with Jeeten.
+She leaves the house to marry Vikram in order to let her sister be with Jeeten.
 She even lies to Jeeten to make it easier for him to move on from her.

 Amita gradually starts losing her mind to the point she became completely insane.
 She learns that Sunita knew about her love for Jeeten and that Sunita left to leave Jeeten for her.
 This makes her go completely crazy as she tried to stop Sunita from marrying Vikram, who she didn't approve of.
 She locks herself in her father's old office while speaking to herself.
 While at Vikram's house, Sunita finds a photo of Amita in Mr. Verma's room which made her realise that he was in love with Amita all this time.
 Meanwhile, the corrupt creditors along with the board of directors were on the verge of usurping the company from Amita.
 Jeeten, Sunita and Mr. Verma are searching for Amita but are too late as they found her laying on the floor after she suffered a heart attack.
 In her dying moments, she confessed to Jeeten that she loves him and that her father's old office was not leased to the creditors and it would serve as the foundation for their new company.
-She dies in Jeeten's arms after uttering "Baharen Phir Bhi Aayengi".
+After ensuring the union of Jeeten and Sunita, she dies in their presence.